samiekamal/samiekamal.github.io/stars.md

 	}

 	public void actionPerformed(ActionEvent e) {
-		//updating the stars and repainting screen
+		//updating the stars and repainting the screen update();
-		update();
 		repaint();
 		Toolkit.getDefaultToolkit().sync();
 	}

-	// helper methods to calculate the physics for the stars public void update() {
+	// helper methods to calculate the physics of the stars public void update() {
 		int numberOfStars;
 		for (numberOfStars = 0; numberOfStars < listOfStars.size() - 1; numberOfStars++) {